| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 3. Offline activities:

-Substituting online time with engaging in other works to get online stimulation flip.
+Substituting online time with engaging in other works, so that it will help to get flipped of online stimulation.

 Try: